nii236/oanda/README.md

 	- Current Prices

 Write your main program.
-This exampe will poll every single for the latest ticker data.
+This example will poll every single for the latest ticker data.

 ```
 package main